 Let’s take a look at those sections in more detail.

 The summary gives you a quick overview of your current credit record.
 It will also feature your credit score.
 This is worked out by the credit reporter based on your past credit history.
-Different credit reporting companies calculate these scores differently, with the greatest variation being among people whose credit history shows some defaults.
-Lenders will take your credit score in to account when they’re deciding on your application, but the criteria used by each lender will differ, even among immediate competitors.
+Different credit reporting companies calculate these scores differently, with the greatest variation being amongst people whose credit history shows some defaults.
+Lenders will take your credit score into account when they’re deciding on your application, but the criteria used by each lender will differ, even among immediate competitors.

 The summary will also give an overview of any significant factors that could influence your creditworthiness, both positive and negative.
 This might include missed payments or defaults.

 People often worry about the impact previous occupants of an address can have on their credit report.
-The good news is that credit agreements are registered to particular individuals, not addresses so previous tenants or homeowners with poor credit histories shouldn’t impact on your own credit score.
-If you’ve previously managed credit without any problems but you’re having problems with your credit, it can be worthwhile checking if there’s been a previous issue at your address.
+The good news is that credit agreements are registered to particular individuals, not addresses, so previous tenants or homeowners with poor credit histories shouldn’t impact your own credit score.
+However, if you’ve previously managed credit without any problems, but you’re having problems with your credit, it can be worthwhile checking if there’s been a previous issue at your address.
 It’s unlikely, but it can happen.

 If you are financially linked to someone else, such as a spouse, a dependent or a housemate, this will show up on your report.
-It’s important to check this to ensure that you’re aren’t linked on your report to someone you either don’t know, or perhaps no longer have any kind of financial links with.
-In some cases divorced or separated partners are still shown as being financially linked even after a clean break.
+It’s important to check this to ensure that you’re aren’t linked on your report to someone you either don’t know or perhaps no longer have any financial links with.
+In some cases, divorced or separated partners are still shown as being financially linked even after a clean break.
 Very occasionally, people discover they are linked to someone they’ve never heard of.
 This can either be due to an error or an act of deliberate fraud.

-The credit status of people you’re linked to will influence your credit score, so it’s important that no one is listed on your report who you have no relationship with.
-It’s also worth bearing in mind that your finances as a married couple will be considered jointly, so it’s important to be upfront with your partner about how credit is managed within your relationship.
-If a partner repeatedly misses credit card payments, it will adversely influence your own credit score.
+The credit status of people you’re linked to will influence your credit score, so it’s important that no one is listed on your report with who you have no relationship.
+It’s also worth bearing in mind that your finances as a married couple will be considered jointly, so it’s essential to be upfront with your partner about how credit is managed within your relationship.
+For example, if a partner repeatedly misses credit card payments, it will adversely influence your own credit score.

 Public record information

 Any information that is held about you in the public realm will appear here.
 This might include bankruptcies, county court judgements, individual voluntary agreements and debt relief orders.
-These can have a significant negative impact on your credit score so special attention should be made to any details contained here.
-If something is recorded that shouldn’t be, either because it’s not something you recognise, or has been discharged or expired it should be corrected.
+These can significantly negatively impact your credit score, so special attention should be made to any details contained here.
+If something is recorded, that shouldn’t be, either because it’s not something you recognise or has been discharged or expired; it should be corrected.

 Financial associate searches

 If someone with whom you’re financially linked applies for credit, it’s likely your credit report will be subject to a search as well.
-This allows lenders to get an idea of how a couple or other linked individuals are managing their finances.
-Too many searches from linked individuals can have a negative impact when you’re applying for credit.
+This allows lenders to understand how a couple or other linked individuals are managing their finances.
+Unfortunately, too many searches from linked individuals can negatively impact when you’re applying for credit.

-If you find inaccurate, outdated or false information on your credit report it’s important to challenge it as quickly as possible.
-If you missed a payment for a good reason such as unemployment, or ill health a Notice Of Correction can be applied to your report.
+If you find inaccurate, outdated or false information on your credit report, it’s important to challenge it as quickly as possible.
+If you missed a payment for a good reason, such as unemployment or ill health, a Notice Of Correction could be applied to your report.
 This is a short statement that is attached to your report explaining the mitigating factors.
-This is best used when your report is otherwise healthy, and missed payments were a one-off.
+This is best used when your report is otherwise healthy and missed payments were a one-off.

-If there are errors on your report this is usually due to the lender supplying the credit reference agency with the wrong information.
-Errors are rare, but when they happen you should contact the creditor concerned and ask them to correct their information.
-If they agree this should show on your credit report within a few weeks.
+If there are errors on your report, this is usually due to the lender supplying the credit reference agency with the wrong information.
+Mistakes are rare, but you should contact the creditor concerned and ask them to correct their information when they happen.
+If they agree, this should show on your credit report within a few weeks.

-The onus to correct errors lies with the consumer, so it’s important to regularly check your report and act quickly.
+The onus to correct errors lies with the consumer, so it’s essential to check your report and act quickly regularly.